trustfall/wordpress-dev/README.md

 npm run build-wp --project="my-site"
 ```

 Visit `http://localhost:8080/` after everything has been extracted and setup WordPress.
+You'll have to run `npminstall` in your theme directory when you wish to start working  on your theme.

 ### Development